Vateria copallifera

-Vateria copallifera is a species of plant in the family Dipterocarpaceae.
-It is endemic to Sri Lanka.
+Vateria copallifera is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree native to Sri Lanka and Tamil Nadu in southern India.
+In Sri Lanka it grows in the lowland evergreen rain forests of southwestern Sri Lanka on river banks and along rivulets.

 Fruits have a bitter taste.
 Traditionally people in the surrounding villages of the tree growing areas collect fruits for preparation of various food items including one of famous food called 'Hal Guti'.
 A preparation made from this tree is used in preserving traditional manuscripts written on palm leaves.

+The species was first described as Elaeocarpus copallifer by Anders Jahan Retzius in 1786.
+In 1931 Arthur Hugh Garfit Alston placed the species in genus Vateria as V. copallifera.

 Culture

 Known as හල් (hal) in Sinhala.